yzdxs/learn-anything/mindmaps/readme.md

 # [books](https://my.mindnode.com/mJdJKqq8UzuWHezxwCY9kGZhe2YqUr9gRkMPaJnC#994.4,-1550.0,0)

-all the books I am currently reading or have read
+- all the books I am currently reading, planning to read or have read already

 ## programming